 It added: “US soldiers!
 We’re watching you!”

-Associated Press writers Josh Lederman and Eric Tucker contributed to this report.
+AP Writers Josh Lederman and Eric Tucker contributed to this report.